 The words "Books" used in this catalog and in any enrollment agreement with a student includes textbooks, ebooks, textbook supplemental materials, supplies, materials, tools, electrical appliances and devices, or other goods issued to a student for student's participation in her/his program of study.
-A student must return to School any unopened/unused Books and/or laptop computer within 30 days following the date of a student's withdrawal or notice of cancellation to School in order to receive credit on student's account for the returned items.
-If a student fails to return such items within this 30-day period, the School may charge the student for the Books and/or laptop computer and, if applicable, deduct it from any refund due to student.
-The School shall refund any amount exceeding the charges for the Books and/or laptop computer within 45 days after the period within which the Student is required to return the Books and/or laptop computer.
-Student agrees that any used or opened Books and/or laptop computer, including any used clothing issued by ATI, may not be returned for credit under any circumstances.
+A student must return to School any unopened/unused Books within 30 days following the date of a student's withdrawal or notice of cancellation to School in order to receive credit on student's account for the returned items.
+If a student fails to return such items within this 30-day period, the School may charge the student for the Books and, if applicable, deduct it from any refund due to student.
+The School shall refund any amount exceeding the charges for the Books within 45 days after the period within which the Student is required to return the Books.
+Student agrees that any used or opened Books, including any used clothing issued by ATI, may not be returned for credit under any circumstances.